carterclairee/carterclairee/README.md

 ## A little about me
 🔎 Find me on [LinkedIn](www.linkedin.com/in/claire-carter-e).

 🔧 I'm currently working on adding some new features to my full stack fiber arts app, [Use Your Stash](https://github.com/carterclairee/use-your-stash).
+It's an app for knitters and crocheters to keep track of their yarn and matches yarn to patterns to help reduce waste and save money.

 🌱 Right now, I'm learning more about front end optimization.